Publication Ethics Statement

 11. Promoting Equity, Diversity and Inclusiveness within Journal of Biological Regulators and Homeostatic Agents

-Journal of Biological Regulators and Homeostatic Agents is online publication platform of scientific communication for global researchers, and publish original works without regard to gender, ethnicity, sexual orientation, age, geographic/regional background, religion, or socio-economic status.
+Journal of Biological Regulators and Homeostatic Agents is an online publication platform of scientific communication for global researchers, to publish original works without regard to gender, ethnicity, sexual orientation, age, geographic/regional background, religion, or socio-economic status.
 Our publisher encourages the Editors-in-Chief to invite and appoint diverse experts to our journal's Editorial Boards.

 12. Borders and Territories